 It is a common misconception that internal gear hubs are maintenance free.
 Like any other moving part they require periodic maintenance to ensure a long, trouble-free lifespan.
-The good news is that it’s often a straightforward job and that 12-18 monthly is fine for most commuters.
+The good news is that it’s often a straightforward job and that 12-18 months is fine for most commuters.

 Different types of Internal Gear Hubs